tshoham/VI-Live-Workshop-For-BE/README.md

 #### Connecting to Dev Container within the VM

 In Lab1 and Lab2 you will run the example in Dev Containers.
 In order to do this you need to ctrl+shift+p and choose "Dev Containers: Open Folder in container".
-Choose the folder of the workshop.
+Choose the folder of the workshop "/home/azureuser/pair2/VI-Live-Workshop-For-BE/".